 Users must boot iSTAR Pulsar+ fully to ready status (2 solid green LEDs) prior to connecting a compatible external drive.
 If the device was powered up with an external drive connected it will not be recognised, in this case a user must disconnect the drive, power iSTAR Pulsar+ off and then back on again, and connect the drive only once it is "ready".

 When connecting a compatible external drive to an iSTAR Pulsar+ device in ready status, users should allow up to around 10 seconds for the drive to be detected and then either browse to the "Routes" section or if already on it, refresh it - the option to "Copy to USB-C" should then become active.
-If this doesn't occur, users may unplug the USB-C cable from iSTAR Pulsar+, rotate it 180° (turn the plug upside down), reinsert it and wait for detection.
+If this doesn't occur, users may unplug the USB-C cable from iSTAR Pulsar+, rotate it 180° (turn the plug upside down), re-boot the camera, reinsert the USB-C connection and wait for detection.

 While USB-C is designed to function multi-directional, this isn't currently the case when using an external drive with iSTAR Pulsar+, it will only function if oriented correctly.
 It is recommended that users mark the "correct" orientation of the USB-C cable where it connects to the device so that it may be connected the correct way each time in future.